-To receive student financial aid, a student must meet the following requirements:
+To receive student financial aid, a student must meet the following general requirements:

-- be enrolled or accepted for enrollment as a regular student working toward an associates degree or certificate in an eligible program of study at NCCC.
-This is commonly referred to as being "matriculated". - 2. have demonstrated financial need as determined by the Federal Methodology means of evaluating the data
+Must be enrolled or accepted for enrollment as a regular student working toward an associate degree or eligible certificate program of study at NCCC.
+This is commonly referred to as being "matriculated".

-- reported on the Free Application for Federal Student Aid. - meet federal and state regulations that set minimum standards for aid recipients as to good academic standing and satisfactory progress toward completion of his/her program of study. - 4. have earned a high school diploma or GED certificate - 5. be a U.S. citizen or eligible non-citizen. - certify that she/he will use federal student aid only for educational purposes and that she/he is not in default on prior federal student loans or owe a refund of federal Title IV grant funds. - be registered with the Selective Service Administration, if male and 18 years of age or older. - have a valid Social Security number.
-If a Social Security number is needed, find out about applying at www. ssa.gov or by calling 800-772-1213 (TTY 800-325-0778).
+- 2. Must demonstrate financial need as determined by the Federal Methodology means of evaluating the data reported on the Free Application for Federal Student Aid. - Must meet federal and state regulations that set minimum standards for aid recipients concerning good academic standing and satisfactory academic progress toward completion of his/her program of study. - 4.
+Have earned a high school diploma or GED certificate. - 5.
+Must be a U.S. citizen or eligible non-citizen. - Must certify that she/he will use federal student aid only for educational purposes and that she/he is not in default on prior federal student loans or owe a refund of federal Title IV grant funds. - 7.
+Must be registered with the Selective Service Administration, if male and 18 years of age or older. - Must have a valid Social Security number.
+If a Social Security number is needed, find out about applying at www.ssa.gov or by calling 800-772-1213 (TTY 800-325-0778).